Relevance of the Basset history term for Lagrangian particle dynamics: Introduction

 In many applications, one is interested in the dynamics of ensembles of particles rather than in single particle trajectories.
 Such a macroscopic view on Lagrangian particle dynamics is particularly relevant in the context of studying transport and mixing processes.
 Lagrangian coherent structures (LCS) form the time-dependent skeleton of the flow, encompassing regions of stretching and folding that enhance or mitigate particle transport\cite{haller_2015}.
-Many different computational approaches have been developed over the past almost three decades to identify coherent flow structures, such as LCS or coherent sets, and to study their dynamics, including bifurcations~\cite{Allshouse2015,Hadjighasem2017,Badza2023}.
+Many different computational approaches have been developed over the past almost three decades to identify coherent flow structures, such as LCS or coherent sets, and to study their dynamics, including bifurcations~\cite{BenczikEtAl2002,Hadjighasem2017,Badza2023}.
 Finite-time Lyapunov exponents (FTLE) are often heuristically used to highlight regions of different dynamical behavior.
 Inertial particles are known to interact with the underlying flow skeleton and tend to concentrate along different coherent structures, for example vortices, depending on their material properties such as size and density\cite{Sapsis2010,Sudharsan2016}.
 There are several studies that compare the FTLE fields for ideal tracers that exactly follow the underlying flow with those computed for inertial particles.
-They found that the corresponding flow structures can be crucially different~\cite{garaboa2015method,Guenther2017}.
-However, these studies did not consider the history term and the specific influence of the BHT on the LCS has not yet been studied.
+They found that the Lagrangian flow structures can be crucially different~\cite{garaboa2015method,Guenther2017}.
+In case of open chaotic flows, inertial tracer dynamics can have a strong impact on the underlying chaotic motion, which sensitively depends on the particles' properties\cite{BenczikEtAl2002}.
+However, none of these studies considered the history term.
 Therefore, this paper investigates the differences in flow structures for particle dynamics simulated with and without Basset term.
-For this, we make use of recent mathematical developments in the numerical solution of the Maxey-Riley equation with history term\cite{prasath2019accurate,urizarna2024efficient}, which has opened the door to the simulation of many particles\cite{Haller2019}.
+For this, we make use of recent mathematical developments in the numerical solution of the Maxey-Riley equation with history term\cite{VanHinsbergEtAl2011,Daitche2015,prasath2019accurate,urizarna2024efficient}, which allow for the simulation of many particles~\cite{Haller2019}.
+An investigation similar to ours was carried out by Daitche et al.~\cite{DaitcheEtAl2011} for the von K\'{a}rm\'{a}n flow field.
+They analyze averaged Lyapunov coefficients and not the full FTLE field but reached very similar conclusions.